 Parents frequently concentrate on controlling their child's behavior.
 When it comes to children who have been neglected, abused, or lost, rewards and punishments are rarely effective.
 Even though the child's actions don't seem to make sense at first.
 We help you navigate and create mental and physical safety for a child.

 According to research, the initial relationship patterns of a foster child frequently do not match the parent's natural caregiving patterns.
-We also acknowledge that the child's attachment patterns are strongly influenced by the patterns of the parents.
-We can become better caregivers by reflecting more on these experiences.
+We acknowledge that the child's attachment patterns are strongly influenced by the patterns of the parents.
+Additionally, we can become better caregivers by reflecting more on these psychological experiences.

 It is important to celebrate both big and small victories.
 The big moments are in the little things.
 As parents experiment with new methods and persevere in the day-to-day responsibilities of parenting, we continue to offer plenty of encouragement and support.
 Giving you the courage to persevere through difficult times can be greatly aided by acknowledging your own efforts and celebrating a child's successes.